SpenceKonde/DxCore/megaavr/libraries/Event/README.md

 | `user::opamp2_disable`  | **AVR DB only**                    |
 | `user::opamp2_dump`     | **AVR DB only**                    |
 | `user::opamp2_drive`    | **AVR DB only**                    |

+The DX-series and tinyAVR 2-series type B timers got a second event generator (tcbN_ovf) and user (tcbN_cnt), while the type A timers got a second event user, tcaN_cnt_b.

+This broke existing code, because this changed the name of the other generator to distinguish the two, so what had been called "tcb0" was now "tcb0_capt" - We provide aliases for these older names in order to facilitate code portability, just like for generators.

 ### Generator table summary in words:
 * `genN::rtc_div8192`, `genN::rtc_div4096`, `genN::rtc_div2048` and `genN::rtc_div1024` are only available on odd numbered channels